arrowtype/drawbot-vscode/README.md

 A good text editor is a massive software project (VS Code is backed by Microsoft & a huge open-source community), and the DrawBot maintainers have wisely focused on making a graphics library and keeping the DrawBot app as a simple product.

 - Comfort
-  - DrawBot doesn’t use usual code syntax highlighting theme, and it’s not super easy to configure.
+  - DrawBot doesn’t use usual code syntax highlighting theme, and it’s tedious to configure colors.
+  - VS Code has extensions that help readability, like [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer)
   - The DrawBot app can be tricky to update: automatic updates don’t work for me (this could be a macOS security thing).
 Because I can only update by downloading a new installation from the website, my preferences get erased each time.
 Goodbye, theme edits. :( By contrast, VS Code just updates without me doing anything, leaving my settings intact.

 - Speed
-  - Familiar shortcuts
+  - Familiar shortcuts (I spend a lot of time in VS Code)
   - Multi-selection & editing (e.g. for variable renaming)
   - Multi-line editing
   - Moving lines up & down with key commands